Pular para o conteúdo principal

 Then there are fiscal hawks and monetary-policy scolds who claim that any official intervention will be counterproductive.
 They warn, for example, that financial systems will be impaired if central banks push interest rates deeper into negative territory.
 But while there surely exists an interest rate sufficiently below zero where this is the case, all the evidence is that current rates are still very far from this point.

 In addition, we are cautioned that fiscal stimulus by governments with heavy debts will undermine confidence, rather than bolster it.
 Japan, it is said, is already dangerously over-indebted.
-This exaggerated argument ignores the fact that the Japanese government has extensive public-sector assets to offset against its debts.
+This exaggerated argument ignores the fact that the Japanese government has to offset against its debts.
 Likewise, we are reminded that the US has a looming entitlement burden, an argument that ignores the fact that the interest rate on the public debt is perennially below the economy’s growth rate.
 And while China’s state-owned enterprises may have massive debts, the tightly controlled financial system limits the risk of the kind of financial crisis that the country’s critics have been erroneously forecasting for years.

 Central banks and political leaders, faced with a global crisis, should ignore these fallacious arguments and use monetary and fiscal policies to ensure market liquidity, support small firms, and encourage spending.
 But they must recognize that these textbook responses will have only limited effects when the problem is not a shortage of liquidity, but rather supply-chain disruptions and a contagion of fear.
 Today, economic stabilization depends most importantly on the actions of public-health authorities, who should be given the resources and leeway to do their jobs, including freedom to cooperate with their foreign counterparts.